DMrD1/BetterBlacket/README.md

 # BetterBlacket
 Reupload of Death's BetterBlacket with added plugins.
-If you want to see any new features or plugins added, feel free to DM me on Discord: dmrd.
+If you want to see any new features or plugins added, feel free to DM me on Discord at: `dmrd`.

 # Installation Instructions
 To install this script using Tampermonkey, follow the steps below: